-Payden & Rygel director Erik Souders believes that absolute and unconstrained bond strategies – which eschew benchmarks and focus on returns over time – will become more prominent in the marketplace.
+Payden & Rygel director Eric Souders believes that absolute and unconstrained bond strategies – which eschew benchmarks and focus on returns over time – will become more prominent in the marketplace.

 Regulatory changes have exacerbated the liquidity issues, he explains.